If you just graduated from high school, think of changing your career, or always wanted to become an electrician, you need to ensure it’s worth it.

 Electricians, however, face a variety of things on the job.

 They can work in new locations, on new tasks, and with new people quite often.

-According to scientific studies, new experiences improve life satisfaction, which comes with professional satisfaction as well.
+This is good for you because, according to scientific studies, new experiences can improve life satisfaction, which increases your professional satisfaction.

 It’s a matter of opinion, but there are a lot of well-paid electricians enjoying their job.